stakater/StakaterPlatform/README.md

 ## Installation

 1. [Duplicate](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository#mirroring-a-repository) this [repository](https://github.com/stakater/stakaterplatform).
-2. Update [configuration variables](#Configuration) in `variables.config` file and provide the relevant values.
+2. Update [configuration variables](#Basic-Configuration) in `variables.config` file and provide the relevant values.
 3. [Recommended but optional] To take full advantage of the tool stack configure [Additional Variables](docs/detailed-config.md) as well.
-4. Add the public SSH key with from `configs/flux.pub` to your Git repository with **write access**.
-[Guide](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)
+4. [Add the public SSH key](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) from `configs/flux.pub` to your Git repository with **write access**.
 5. Ensure that correct context is set for kubectl & helm.
-6. run `make configure` this step will make all substitutions based on configuration variables in the repository.
+6. run `make configure`, this will make all required substitutions based on configuration variables in the repository.
 When prompted commit those changes.
 7. Once changes are committed, run `make deploy` this will deploy StakaterPlatform on your cluster(Estimated time: 5-10 minutes). :confetti_ball: :confetti_ball:

 **Note:** Since `variables.config` file and `configs/` directory contains private information those files are not being